RNCHEN/ToeflRush/writing and is tofel.md

 undoubtedly gives rise to better, ==if not the best== solutions

 make use of all the facilities available there

-make friends== get acquainted with
+make friends == get acquainted with

 sensitive to unintentional thing